aaronpkelly/aaronpkelly.github.io/posts/huginn.md

 Then, Container Definition -> Mount points -> Add volumes -> huginn_mysql

 If I was running this container on EC2, with these settings I should have persistent storage.
 However, because I'm running it on Fargate, the data is not persisted.

-## Backup plan!

-If I can't rely on my data to be persisted by Fargate, then there my options for exfiltrating my data from a running container could be:
-- examing the application for any way to save my settings to a lightweight file
-- examing the application for any sign of an export db to dump file option
-- ssh'ing to the running container and syncing the contents of the `/var/lib/mysql` path to an s3 bucket... interesting. in the task definition, along with the Huginn container, i would deploy a lightweight alpine container that allows me to ssh to it.
-I'd setup both these containers to use a shared volume mount.
-I'd then be able to ssh in and upload a backup to S3

 # Redeploying the new task definition